News from Haiti Vol. 5: Haiti’s Cultural Features (part 2)

 In Haiti there is a specific architectural style called the Gingerbread Style.
 The style goes back over 100 years or so, to the end of the 19th century, and buildings in this style were mainly houses of the upper class.
 There is a growing need to preserve these historical buildings and designate them as national heritage sites.

 (Characteristics) The Gingerbread Style is characterized by steep, pointed towers and gable roofs with wooden lattice work, large columns in the front with a spacious veranda.
-Some buildings are made of only wood, others are stone, and some are a mixture of concrete and wood.
+Some buildings are made of only wood, others are stone, and some are a mixture, and also mixture of concrete and wood.

 In terms of functionality they are designed quite well, with high ceilings and even higher tower rooms that are meant to let the hot air escape.
 All windows and doors are finished with wooden louvers (slotted panels instead of a single piece of wood) to not only block the sunlight, but to let air flow through the building.
 The large verandas wrapping around the entrances of the buildings also serve to protect the living rooms from the strong Haitian sunlight.

 (Origins) The Gingerbread Style evolved in the 1860’s during Port-au-Prince’s trade and economic boom, where the upper class lifestyle was at its peak.
 The center of Port-au-Prince had become too small, and so those with money moved out of the center of the city to the nearby to hills and built houses in the current European fashion fused with local styles.
 After the destructive earthquake hit Haiti in 2010, the Haitian FOKAL (Fondasyon Konesans Ak Libète) along with Columbia University, and the WMF (World Monument Fund) took a survey and drew up a list of the remaining Gingerbread Style buildings and talked about their history in further detail.